 Note also that my wife and colleague Jody Lanard M.D. is available for less.
 Jody’s specialty is crisis communication, especially international public health crises.
 She sets her own prices, usually about half of mine.
 We love to work together, and sometimes negotiate a “bargain” package price to enable us to do so.

 I am deeply committed to getting as much of what I know as possible onto this website, where it is available worldwide without charge.
 Building and maintaining the site consumes much of my time, Jody’s time, and the time of our dedicated webmaster, Elenor Snow.
 Everything that’s feasible to post is posted, even my seminar handouts.
-I also have a risk communication book, link is to a PDF file, three outrage management videos, and a crisis communication CD/DVD – all now available without charge on this website or linked from this website.
+I also have a risk communication book, , three outrage management videos, and a crisis communication CD/DVD – all now available without charge on this website or linked from this website.
 If you’re worried about the cost of a seminar or consultation, see what you can find on the website instead.
 And if you can’t find anything relevant, send a query to the website Guestbook: Guestbook answers come free too.

 Why me?